DOI-USGS/fort-pymdwizard/CONTRIBUTING.md

 Code Conventions
 ================
-All code is compatible with Python 2.7 and 3.4+.
+All code is compatible with 3.4+.
 We use [PEP8][2] conventions for all Python code, and recommend running a code checker prior to submitting a pull request.
+Black is the recommended code formater.

 For docstrings we're using the [numpy format][3]
 We use [pytest][6] for all testing and will require tests for new features.